TamimulAhsan/contact_management/README.md

       pip install -r requirements.txt
 Run the Program:
+Linux:

       python3 contact_management.py
+Windows:

+      python contact_management.py

 If You encounter error (No file exist) Create 'contacts.csv' and 'users.txt'
 #I will add functionality to check the os and auto create the files if not exist in the directory.

 Thanks for Reading.
-If you want to contribute, Make a Pull Request
+If you want to contribute, Make a Pull Request.

 Give a star if you like it.